 BP p.l.c.
-(BP) Upgraded Issued by Wall Street Gurus
+(BP) upgraded Issued by Wall Street Gurus

 BP’s Market Performance

-BP stocks went down by -1.38% for the week, with a monthly drop of -13.55% and a quarterly performance of -4.00%, while its annual performance rate touched 1.38%.
-The volatility ratio for the week stands at 2.26% while the volatility levels for the past 30 days are set at 2.16% for BP p.l.c..
-The simple moving average for the period of the last 20 days is -7.70% for BP stocks with a simple moving average of 1.19% for the last 200 days.
+BP stocks went up by 2.72% for the week, with a monthly drop of -8.48% and a quarterly performance of -3.90%, while its annual performance rate touched 7.75%.
+The volatility ratio for the week stands at 1.83% while the volatility levels for the past 30 days are set at 2.26% for BP p.l.c..
+The simple moving average for the period of the last 20 days is -2.78% for BP stocks with a simple moving average of 3.16% for the last 200 days.

-During the last 5 trading sessions, BP fell by -1.38%, which changed the moving average for the period of 200-days by +39.04% in comparison to the 20-day moving average, which settled at $25.32.
-In addition, BP p.l.c. saw 14.72% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BP rose by +2.72%, which changed the moving average for the period of 200-days by +44.96% in comparison to the 20-day moving average, which settled at $24.73.
+In addition, BP p.l.c. saw 17.84% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BP